GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

 # following changes should be made as Pull Requests (PRs) and go though code
 # reviews.
 Once approval is granted and CI tests pass, merge the PR.
 The CD job
 # will automatically deploy the change to your GCP infra.

+# Step 7 (Optional): Deploy secrets if set and set the values for manual ones
+# in the GCP console.

 # Step 8: Deploy org infrastructure and other resources by sending a PR for
 # local changes to the config repo.